Possible superconductivity in multi-layer-graphene by application of a gate voltage: Acknowledgement

-This work is supported by the Deutsche Forschungsgemeinschaft under contract DFG ES 86/16-1 and by the DAAD project under PROBRAL 50724695 and CAPES 339/10.
-R.R.d.S. and Y.K. acknowledge the support from FAPESP, CNPq, ROBOCON, and INCT NAMITEC.
-S.D. was supported by the Graduate School of Natural Sciences "BuildMoNa" of the University of Leipzig.
+This work was supported by the Deutsche Forschungsgemeinschaft under contract DFG ES 86/16-1 and by the DAAD project Nr.56269524 under PROBRAL and CAPES.
+R.R.d.S. and Y.K. acknowledge the support from FAPESP, CNPq, CAPES-PNPD 1571/2008, ROBOCON, and INCT NAMITEC.
+A.B. and S.D. were supported by the Graduate School of Natural Sciences "BuildMoNa" of the University of Leipzig and ESF-NFG and ESF ``Energie" from the European Fonds for the state of Saxony.